Understanding Personal Time Off

 How much time am I allowed to take as personal time off?

-During an academic year (September to August), you are allowed to take up to 15 days in personal time off.
-The personal time off is in addition to statutory holidays and days designated as University closures or holidays.
+During an academic year (September to August), you are permitted 15 days in personal time off under this policy.
+The personal time off is in addition to statutory holidays and days designated as University’s closures or holidays.

-Note that taking time off is not required, but instead encouraged to support your wellbeing and mental and physical health.
-You can take off anywhere between 1 to 15 working days.
+- For research-stream students: Note that taking time off is not required, but instead encouraged to support your well-being and mental and physical health.
+You can take off anywhere between 1 to 15 business days.
 To use the policy more effectively, we recommend that you take a minimum of 5 or more days at once, to truly have a break.
 Please discuss with your supervisor when and how it would be best to take time off.

 Will my funding, fees, or access to university resources be affected?

 No. This short leave will not affect your standing in the program or pause your program in any way.
 The time off will not affect funding for those in the funded cohort.
-The time off will not affect student fees or students’ access to university services and facilities.
+The time off will not affect student status, fees, or students’ access to university services and facilities.

 What if my supervisor does not allow me to take time off from my research work?

-Your supervisor is required to accommodate your request for time off.
-If there are disagreements regarding the details of the time off, or scheduling time off, please engage with your graduate coordinator or program director, who will help you negotiate your time off with your research supervisor.
+For research-stream students: Your supervisor is required to accommodate your request for personal time off.
+If there are disagreements regarding the details of the time off, or scheduling time off, please engage with your graduate coordinator, graduate chair, or program director, who will help you negotiate your time off with your research supervisor.
 You may also discuss your time off with members of your supervisory committee.

 What if my professional program does not specify time off in its curriculum?

-If you are in a professional program which is longer than 12 months in duration, your program will be required to implement this policy within 2 academic years past its inception (April 19, 2022).
-Implementation may be delayed because your program may need to review the program curriculum and/or go through a formal approval process to designate specific periods of time for ‘personal time off’.
+If you are in a professional program which is longer than 12 months in duration, your program will be required to implement this policy within 2 academic years past its inception (July 1, 2022).
+This extension will allow your unit to review the program curriculum and / or go through a formal approval process to designate specific periods of time for ‘personal time off’.

 How do I go about planning my time off?

 If you are a research-stream student, please begin by discussing the time off with your supervisor.
 You should allow your supervisor to plan their research activities in relation to your time off.
-As such, please discuss your time off schedule with your supervisor as in advance as possible.
+As such, please discuss your time off schedule with your supervisor with as much advanced notice as possible.
 If you are in a professional-stream program, please consult your program curriculum.